kc334/-Enhancing-German-to-English-Machine-Translation-using-Pre-trained-Encoder-and-Decoder/README.md

     python3 zipout.py -h

-## Create source.zip

-To create the `source.zip` file for upload to Coursys do:

-    python3 zipsrc.py

-For more options:

-    python3 zipsrc.py -h

-## Check your accuracy
+## Check your accuracy on the dataset

-To check your accuracy on the dev set:
+To check your accuracy on the dataset:

     python3 check.py